Eddio0141/UniTAS/README.md

 - The tool is still in a very early stage
 - It only does very basic stuff, mainly that being running a TAS consistently
 - It still has no GUI for control
-- The only code right now is in Plugin which is a [BepInEx](https://docs.bepinex.dev/master/) plugin, and only tested with the game "It Steals" latest version
+- The only code right now is in Plugin which is a [BepInEx](https://docs.bepinex.dev/master/) plugin, and only tested with the game "It Steals" latest version, "Cat Quest" and "ULTRAKILL"
 - Has many testing code that won't work on other pcs such as:
-  - Building the UniTASPlugin plugin would try copy the dll to `C:\Program Files (x86)\Steam\steamapps\common\It Steals\BepInEx\plugins`
   - Pressing "K" would run a test TAS from path `C:\Program Files (x86)\Steam\steamapps\common\It Steals\test.uti`
 - Currently no convenient tool that installs this TAS tool to some unity game
 - Only tested in windows